IS YOUR WEBSITE SECURE?

 Instructions page for more information on using it with art panels

 ARE YOUR PANELS MORE EXPENSIVE THAN OTHERS I HAVE SEEN IN ART STORES?

-Actually our panels are very competitively priced.
-We
+Actually our panels are very competitively priced, and we offer a price

 encourage you to "shop" prices on other panel manufacturers' websites so